hannah-jj/self_profile_web/_posts/2017-02-08-make_me_as_tall_as_my_siblings.markdown

 layout: post
 title:  "Make Me As Tall as My Siblings!"
 date:   2017-02-08 00:23:16 -0500
+excerpt_separator: <!--more-->
 ---

-Surfing the web is no longer the same after I have gone through the HTML and CSS portion of the program!
-I often resize the browser on desktop computer just to see how/if the pages are responsive to changes.
+Surfing the web is no longer the same after I have gone through the HTML and CSS portion of the program!  <!--more-->I often resize the browser on desktop computer just to see how/if the pages are responsive to changes.
 And whenever I browse pages that are not built for optimal view on mobile device, I would think about how it can be done.
 It was really amazing to see how CSS can control the styles of a website.

 While I was coding-along in the "Adding Responsive Feature" lab, I couldn't help but to notice that the below scene doesn't look right: